Runaider/reddit-elemental-puzzle/README.md

 Element Synergy is a Sudoku-inspired puzzle game where the goal is to fill the grid with elemental symbols while following unique rules and constraints.
 This app is built as part of a hackathon project and aims to deliver a fun, challenging, and engaging puzzle experience.

+## How to install and use the app:

+Moderators of the subreddit can install the app by going to https://developers.reddit.com/apps/element-synergy After installing the app to your subreddit, go to your subreddit's three-dot-menu (...), and click "Create Element Synergy Post" for free play version of the app or one of the "Create Daily Challenge..." options.
+After you click one of the option, in a few seconds a post should appear with the app.

 ## Features

 - **Daily Puzzle Mode**: Solve the same puzzle as others, with time tracking to compete against today's average completion time.